 |

-should increase their long-term returns.
+research shows tends to increase their long-term returns.

 |